-Myth Number 5: Drunk-driving cases are just like any other criminal case.
+Myth Number 5: Drunk-driving cases are just like any other criminal case

 Nothing could be farther from the truth.
 In many areas, the courts handle these cases differently from other offenses.
 Here are two examples that make the point.

 First, consider the normal prosecution where the state proposes to use physical evidence as part of its case-in-chief.
 For example, suppose John Doe is charged with murder, having allegedly shot Tom Jones.
 The prosecution will normally order ballistics tests, take blood spatter patterns and fingerprints, and collect other physical evidence.
-That evidence is always subject to independent analysis by the defense attorney representing the accused.
+That evidence is always subject to an independent analysis by the defense attorney representing the accused.

 This is not true in drunk driving cases, where breath tests usually are not required to be preserved.
-Very few states require police officers taking a breath sample to capture some of the breath so it can be analyzed independently at a later date.16 Yet, all modern breath analysis machines can provide sealed samples at a minimal cost.
+Very few states require police officers to take a breath sample to capture some of the breath so it can be analyzed independently at a later date.16 Yet, all modern breath analysis machines can provide sealed samples at a minimal cost.
 The U.S. Supreme Court has said that it is perfectly acceptable that such critical evidence is destroyed, even where the state could have preserved it for less than $1 per sample.17

 Another consideration is the use of roadside sobriety checkpoints (roadblocks) at which drivers are briefly detained to determine if they are under the influence of alcohol or drugs.
 More than 40 states permit this, and the U.S. Supreme Court has given its stamp of approval to this encroachment on our Fourth Amendment rights.18 A few states like Louisiana and Texas have ruled that their state constitutions provide protection against such arbitrary searches and seizures.19